imcf/hrm-omero/DEVELOPMENT.md

 - [x] don't use a command line parameter for the OMERO password
 - [ ] add command line action to create new projects and datasets in OMERO
 - [x] lift assumption that datasets are always members of a project in OMERO
+- [ ] create target directory for thumbnails in case it doesn't exist

 [d1]: https://python-poetry.org/
 [d2]: https://pdoc.dev/